 2. Take advantage of natural light instead of electricity for lighting

 Open up your curtains and let as much natural light into your home as you can!
-The sunlight will help brighten up rooms and cut down on the wattage required to power household lights.
+The sunlight will help brighten up rooms and cut down on the wattage required to power household lights, and if you have a nice view such as a waterfront or equestrian view why not!
 If natural light isn't an option in a room, look into buying energy-efficient lighting to help with power bills.
 Just switching to a more eco-friendly bulb can make a huge difference!

 3. Turn off your electronics when you’re not using them